 SAVVY TIP: The fact you can’t top your fixed rate savings account up after the initial period can be a problem, especially when it comes to using your ISA allowance.
 The reason is that if you take out a fixed rate cash ISA and can only pay in – say – a few thousand pounds at the time, you can’t top it up later.
 And you can’t take out a second cash ISA in the same tax year.
-Currently, the ISA allowance is £20,000 a year.
+Currently, the ISA allowance is £20,000 a year (in tax year 2019-20).
 If you have a fixed rate savings account but you can only pay in a limited amount when you open it, you could miss out on most of your ISA allowance.

 If you have a notice savings account, it means you have to give ‘notice’ before you can take your money out, Normally this means you have to write to the bank or building society, or phone them, between 30 and 90 days before you want to take your money out.
 The notice period varies from one account to another.

 You may get a slightly higher interest rate than you’d receive on an easy access savings account, but it’s not guaranteed.

 SAVVY TIP: Always check how you have to give the bank or building society notice.
 If you have to do this by post, it will add several days (as a minimum) to the notice period.

 How to get the highest rate of interest

 There are several factors that will affect the interest rate you earn on your savings;